This driver serves for communication with Mitsubishi

 for tersting purposes), this component is always functional.

-- The communication is done for Ethernet-client
+- The communication is done for Ethernet

-or for serial link
+(PROMOTIC application is client) or for serial link

 Communication via Ethernet: This option can be selected, for example, if the device is equipped with the serial link and it is connected to the Ethernet through the RS232/Ethernet converter.
 If the converter does no modifications to the transmitted data, then it is a very easy way how to communicate via Ethernet with devices not equipped with Ethernet interface.